Interpreting Deep Neural Networks Through Variable Importance: Introduction

-Here, we describe an approach to achieve global interpretability for deep neural networks using ``RelATive cEntrality'' (RATE) \cite{crawford2018variable}, a recently-proposed variable importance criterion for Bayesian models.
+Here, we describe an approach to interpret deep neural networks using ``RelATive cEntrality'' (RATE) \citep{crawford2018variable}, a recently-proposed variable importance criterion for Bayesian models.
 This flexible approach can be used with any network architecture where some notion of uncertainty can be computed over the predictions.
 The rest of the paper is structured as follows.
 Section \ref{sec:recent-work} outlines related work on the interpretation of deep neural networks.
 Section \ref{sec:background} describes the RATE computation within the context for which it was originally proposed (Gaussian process regression).
 Section \ref{sec:contributions} contains the main methodological innovations of this paper.
-Here, we present a unified framework under which RATE can be applied to deep neural networks and propose groupRATE for ranking groups of variables.
+Here, we present a unified framework under which RATE can be applied to deep neural networks based on variational Bayes.
 In Section \ref{sec:results}, we demonstrate the utility of our method in various simulation scenarios and real data applications, and compare to competing approaches.
+Section \ref{sec:grouprate} describes an extension of RATE to calculate the importance of groups of variables (groupRATE) and uses it to assess gene importance in genome-wide association studies.